-However, enforcement and implementation are through host country regulations, and these are inconsistent at best.
+However, enforcement and implementation are through host country regulations, which are inconsistent.

 The UN attempted to codify these in the CTC process discussed above.
 However, this was eventually abandoned.
 Current views that the development approach and the MNE must consider sustainability, human rights, and environmental factors are generally held but not effectively implemented legally.

-The new 2000 OECD guidelines step up the requirements on MNE’s, as do more recent developments in international law – holding MNE’s and individuals responsible for human rights violations.
-However, the primary responsibility for enforcement continues to reside with the host or home state.
+The new 2000 OECD guidelines step up the requirements on MNEs, as do more recent developments in international law – holding MNEs and individuals responsible for human rights violations.
+However, the primary responsibility for enforcement remains with the host or home state.

-Until national laws and incentives for enforcement are harmonized, the ability of the MNE to choose the environment, jurisdiction, venue, and approach to the achievement of business goals will remain largely unregulated.
+Until national laws and incentives for enforcement are harmonized, the ability of the MNE to choose the environment, jurisdiction, venue, and approach to achieving business goals will remain largely unregulated.
 Market rather than regulatory forces are the primary determinant of MNE behavior in the international economy.

-MNE’s are generally obligated to adhere to human rights conventions by attachment to the host or home country treaty signatories.
-However, the challenge here is that the scope and definition of what “human rights” are in practice vary considerably from jurisdiction to jurisdiction, as does enforcement of those values.
+MNEs are generally obligated to adhere to human rights conventions by attachment to the host or home country treaty signatories.
+However, the challenge here is that the scope and definition of “human rights” vary considerably from jurisdiction to jurisdiction, as does enforcement of those values.

-Over the last 50 years, the focus on human rights has continued to sharpen, and human rights elements are now tied into mandates from the IMF and World Bank.
-However, MNE’s are not direct recipients of these funds or direct subjects of the mandates.
+Over the last 50 years, the focus on human rights has sharpened, and human rights elements are now tied into mandates from the IMF and World Bank.
+However, MNEs are not direct recipients of these funds or direct subjects of the mandates.
 The MNE can “forum shop” for favorable legal environments to do business – stretching the human rights requirements significantly.

-Recent legal activity in the international economic, legal environment is challenging the notion that private actors are not subject to international law provisions – attempting to bring the MNE under a more consistent level of global scrutiny.
-Once found “guilty,” states have an obligation to impose sanctions under international law, including civil and criminal liability and recourse by others to the court system.
+Recent legal activity in the international economic environment is challenging the notion that private actors are not subject to international law provisions – attempting to bring the MNE under a more consistent level of global scrutiny.
+Once found “guilty,” states must impose sanctions under international law, including civil and criminal liability and recourse by others to the court system.
 This has been tried, tested, and enforced in the EU through the European Court of Justice, among other jurisdictions.

 Additionally, courts are beginning to “lift the veil” and punish parent corporations and shareholders for the actions of their subsidiaries.
-Corporate officers are also in the cross-hairs, as personal liability may attach for torts and crimes against humanity.
-In 2011, the UN completed a multi-year project to develop an implementation framework entitled “‘Guiding Principles on Business and Human Rights: Implementing the
+Corporate officers are also in the cross-hairs, as personal liability may attach to torts and crimes against humanity.
+In 2011, the UN completed a multi-year project to develop an implementation framework entitled” ‘Guiding Principles on Business and Human Rights: Implementing the

 United Nations “Protect, Respect and Remedy” Framework’.”
-This document contains a set of standards and is soft law for the intersection of human rights and business, and maybe a useful document for companies determining policies and courses of action for MNE operations to provide a legal and operational framework for defense.
+This document contains a set of standards and is soft law for the intersection of human rights and business; it and maybe a helpful document for companies determining policies and courses of action for MNE operations to provide a legal and operational framework for defense.